 Requirements for Criterion’s WCAG 2.1 Seal of Compliance

-- Purchase Criterion’s Premium ADA Web Compliance Package
+- Purchase Criterion’s Premium 508 Compliance Web Compliance Package

 - Client’s dev team must successfully complete Criterion’s advanced online training courses